Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games – by channel and free-to-air - TheNewsTrace

-Premier League soccer has entered the second spherical of lockdown matches with a lot to get enthusiastic about.
+Premier League soccer is approaching the third spherical of lockdown matches and Liverpool have been formally topped kings of England.

-Liverpool underwhelmed on their return to responsibility with a draw in opposition to rivals Everton however could possibly be topped champions this week in the event that they beat Crystal Palace on Wednesday and Manchester Metropolis fail to beat Chelsea on Thursday.
+The Reds destroyed Crystal Palace in the course of the midweek Premier League fixtures, however they have been shunted over the road by Manchester Metropolis’s defeat to Chelsea at Stamford Bridge.

-The Blues stay in pole place for a Champions League spot and will hope to threaten Metropolis, however Manchester United’s pre-lockdown kind suggests they may pose a real menace, particularly given the flashes of brilliance between Bruno Fernandes and Paul Pogba of their fledgling partnership.
+Jurgen Klopp gained’t let his aspect relent, nevertheless.
+Man Metropolis set the bar for 100 factors in a Premier League season in the course of the 2017/18 marketing campaign, and Klopp’s males will probably be decided to shatter that file.
+They will attain a most of 107 factors in the event that they win all seven remaining games.

-Tottenham face relegation-threatened London rivals West Ham as they search to climb the ladder, whereas Arsenal are rolling round in mid-table having fallen out of the gates following the restart.
+Villa want a victory from wherever to present them a shot at survival, whereas Wolves stay in rivalry for a Europa League place not less than, with the Champions League not out of their grasp but.

-Bournemouth, Aston Villa and Norwich all tasted defeat on the weekend and proceed to occupy the underside three locations, whereas Watford and Brighton picked up factors to stave off hazard for now.
+Watford face Southampton on Sunday as they too search to clamber out of the hazard zone, whereas the Saints have little to play for, however each place counts in the case of the end-of-season prize cash.

-NOW TV has a Sports activities Move for £25 a month that can assist you watch the remaining games – extra on that beneath as we clarify what to look at the place.
+NOW TV has a Sky Sports activities Move for £25 a month that will help you watch the remaining games – extra on that beneath as we clarify what to look at the place, together with the Premier League free-to-air games.

-Take a look at the complete record of Premier League fixtures, occasions and channels for all remaining games in 2019/20.
+Try the total listing of Premier League fixtures, occasions and channels for all remaining games in 2019/20.

 When does the Premier League season finish?